-Abstract: In this study, a novel three-step method for the synthesis of ZnO and branched ZnO microrods was developed.
-Numerous techniques were used to analyze the obtained samples: photoluminescence (PL) spectroscopy, Raman spectroscopy, Fourier transform infrared spectroscopy (FTIR), scanning electron microscopy (SEM), energy dispersive X-rays (EDX), ultraviolet-visible spectroscopy (UV-visible) and X-ray diffraction (XRD).
-The XRD study and Rietveld refinement confirmed that the synthesized samples have the hexagonal wurtzite structure of ZnO without any impurity, with the P63mc space group.
-To further verify our experimental results, structural parameters were calculated using First Principles Density Functional Theory (DFT) calculations and compared with experimental ones.
-The DFT calculations and Rietveld refinement results observed a slight decrease in the unit cell volume following the branching process.
-Raman spectra showed peaks corresponding to the phonon modes of hexagonal wurtzite ZnO, consistent with XRD and Rietveld refinement results.
+In this study, a novel three-step method for the synthesis of ZnO and branched ZnO microrods was developed.
+Numerous techniques were used to analyze the obtained samples: photoluminescence (PL) spectroscopy, raman spectroscopy, fourier transform infrared spectroscopy (FTIR), scanning electron microscopy (SEM), energy dispersive X-rays (EDX), ultraviolet-visible spectroscopy (UV-visible) and X-ray diffraction (XRD).
+The XRD study and Rietveld refinement confirmed that the synthesized samples have the hexagonal wurtzite structure of ZnO without any impurity with the P63mc space group.
+To further verify our experimental results, structural parameters were calculated by First Principles Density Functional Theory (DFT) calculations and compared with experimental ones.
+A small decrease in the unit cell volume following the branching process was observed by the DFT calculations and Rietveld refinement results.
+Raman spectra showed peaks corresponding to the phonon modes of hexagonal wurtzite ZnO, which was consistent with the results of XRD and Rietveld refinement.
 SEM confirmed that ZnO and BZnO samples have hexagonal rod and branched rod shapes.
-BZnO showed stronger green PL emission but lower overall PL intensity than ZnO.
+BZnO showed stronger green PL emission but lower overall PL intensity compared to ZnO.
 The reduced photoluminescence (PL) intensity across all frequencies indicates enhanced separation of the photogenerated electron-hole pairs in branched ZnO (BZnO) due to decreased recombination.

-Keywords: Branched ZnO microrods, Rietveld refinement, Structural properties, Photoluminescence.
+Keywords: Branched ZnO microrods; Rietveld refinement; structural properties; photoluminescence

-1. INTRODUCTION
+1. Introduction

-Zinc oxide (ZnO) is a versatile semiconductor material valued for its unique properties, including a wide bandgap, high transparency, and excellent photocatalytic activity.
+Zinc oxide (ZnO) stands out as a versatile semiconductor material valued for its unique properties, including wide bandgap, high transparency, and excellent photocatalytic activity.
 These properties make ZnO a leader in research areas such as optoelectronics, photocatalysis and gas detection [1-4].
 Among the various ZnO structures, microrods are characterized by their unique one-dimensional elongated shape [1].
-This property leads to a high aspect ratio, significantly increasing their surface area.
+This property leads to a high aspect ratio, which significantly increases their surface area.
 This increased surface area is critical for superior performance in applications such as gas sensing (increased sensitivity through more interaction sites for target molecules), photocatalysis (improved light absorption and reaction rates), and solar cells (improved light harvesting and charge generation) [2].
-Compared to bulk ZnO, microrods provide a more efficient platform for these functionalities due to their superior lightmatter interaction and larger surface area for crucial reactions [3, 4].
+Compared to bulk ZnO, microrods provide a more efficient platform for these functionalities due to their superior light-matter interaction and larger surface area for crucial reactions [3, 4].

-Ahmed et al. [5] reported the successful synthesis of high-quality zinc oxide (ZnO) microrods using a laser-assisted chemical bath deposition (LACBD)
+Ahmed et al. [5] reported the successful synthesis of high-quality zinc oxide (ZnO) microrods using a laser-assisted chemical bath deposition (LACBD) method.

-method.
 They investigated the potential of these ZnO microrods for detecting ultraviolet (UV) light.
-Encouragingly, all samples responded positively to UV light, indicating their suitability for ultraviolet (UV) light detection applications.
-These results opened new avenues for research on optimizing LACBD techniques to tailor ZnO microrods for improved UV detection performance.
-Benu et al. [6] found that the synthesis of uniform fibrous ZnO microrods was achieved using a macroemulsion-mediated solvothermal method and exhibited high photocatalytic efficiency, high photocatalytic degradation rate and high stability, which is attributed to their larger surface area, smaller band gap energy and overall defect density.
+Encouragingly, all samples showed a positive response to UV light, indicating their suitability for ultraviolet (UV) light detection application.
+These results opened new avenues for research focused on optimizing LACBD techniques to tailor ZnO microrods for improved UV detection performance.

+Benu et al. [6] found that the synthesis of uniform fibrous ZnO microrods was achieved using a macroemulsion-mediated solvothermal method and exhibited high photocatalytic efficiency, high photocatalytic degradation rate and high stability which is attributed to their larger surface area, smaller band gap energy and overall defect density.

 The synthesis of ZnO microrods has been extensively researched, with hydrothermal synthesis emerging as the leading method.
-This versatile and scalable technique enables the growth of high-quality microrods under high-pressure and high-temperature conditions.
+This versatile and scalable technique enables the growth of high-quality microrods under high pressure and temperature conditions.
 In particular, hydrothermal synthesis offers precise control over size, shape and morphology, enabling the production of microrods with tailored properties.
-This control is crucial for further customization through postsynthesis modifications such as doping [4, 7, 8], heterostructure formation [9, 10], and surface treatment [11].
+This control is crucial for further customization through post-synthesis modifications such as doping [4, 7, 8], heterostructure formation [9, 10], and surface treatment [11].